 You can expect to operate as a self-employed advocate.
 We aim to provide quality work to our advocates.
 The workload is interesting and varied.

-You can expect to gain fantastic court experience, client handling skills and great insight into a self-employed career.
-This will enable you to develop time management skills, earn a competitive income and further develop the ability to strike a work/life balance.
+You can expect to gain fantastic court experience, client care skills and great insight into a self-employed career.
+This will enable you to develop time management skills and earn a competitive income whilst enjoying a healthy work/life balance.

 Once you have been successful at interview, a detailed training programme begins which is designed to prepare you for undertaking your first case.